MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/New-MgChat.md

 VIEWPOINT <IMicrosoftGraphChatViewpoint>: chatViewpoint
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[LastMessageReadDateTime <DateTime?>]`: Represents the dateTime up until which the calling user has read chatMessages in a specific chat.
+  - `[IsHidden <Boolean?>]`: Indicates whether the chat is hidden for the current user.

-## RELATED LINKS
+  - `[LastMessageReadDateTime <DateTime?>]`: Represents the dateTime up until which the current user has read chatMessages in a specific chat.

 ## RELATED LINKS